BigPaperBear/ncore-qbit-bot/README.md

 **No notification when download finishes**
 - Run `docker-compose logs -f` and look for lines with `Checking N tracked torrent(s)` to see if the bot is checking progress.
-- The bot checks every 60 seconds and sends the message as soon as progress hits 100%.
+- The bot checks every 60 seconds while at least one tracked download is active, and stops polling once all of them finish.
+It resumes automatically when you start a new download.